Liverpool Broadgreen (UK Parliament constituency)

 The constituency was created for the 1983 general election, and abolished for the 1997 general election.
 When the seat was first contested, it was estimated by the BBC and ITN that had it been fought at the previous election in 1979 it would have returned a Conservative MP with majority of 565.
 However, despite the Conservatives winning the 1983 general election with a landslide majority and Labour's support falling for its 1979 level, Labour won Broadgreen with a majority of 3,800.
-Labour would go on to win the seat at every election when it was contested.
+Labour would go on to win the seat at every election when it was contested although it was always a marginal seat.

 Boundaries

 The City of Liverpool wards of Broadgreen, Childwall, Kensington, Old Swan, and Tuebrook.